angular-schule/website-articles/blog/2025-06-openapi-generator/README.md

 Since then, the ecosystem has moved forward: **OpenAPI Generator** emerged as the actively maintained, community-driven successor to Swagger Codegen.
 It's more powerful, better supported, and trusted by companies and open-source projects around the world.

-> 👉 In this updated article, I’ll show you how easy it is to generate a complete API client for Angular using OpenAPI Generator - and how to integrate it seamlessly into your Angular project.
+> 👉 In this updated article, I'll show you how easy it is to generate a complete API client for Angular using OpenAPI Generator - and how to integrate it seamlessly into your Angular project.

-**Let’s get started! 🚀**
+**Let's get started! 🚀**

 ## What you need